willnearn/job_scheduling/README.md

 ## Outputs
 - output.csv is the schedule
 - output_messages.txt contains error messages from the schedule generation and a list version of how much "happiness" each person on the schedule got
+## How to run the program
+- First, make sure that you set up your installation of python as prescribed in the [Setup](https://github.com/willnearn/job_scheduling/blob/main/README.md#setup----required-software) section above
+- Then, make sure that your manager_preferences.xlsx and worker_preferences.xlsx have values that fit your wants/needs
+- If your setup and inputs are correct, all you need to do is click on **run_me.bat**

 ## Notes
 ### Default Values for Manager Preferences
 I went ahead and set some default values for the manager preferences (example [here](./spreadsheets/manager_preferences.xlsx)) spreadsheet that I'm gonna hand off to Brett.
 Here's a list of what worked fairly well as a first cut -- edit it as you see fit.
 All values are for all people on all days unless noted otherwise